niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 ### 6. Cheating is unethical.
 It is also not a good choice. ###

 Whatever the reasons or circumstances, don&#39;t cut corners.
 Academic dishonesty is unethical and is not a good bargain in any sense.
 If you see yourself getting into a difficult situation, talk to the instructor, in person, if possible.
-Often instructors are willing to give penalties and accept late submissions.
+Instructors are often willing to accept late submissions with some penalties.
 A few points in one homework, or a drop in one point in a grade means very little in the long run.

 Sometimes it may not be clear if a certain type of collaboration is allowed for a particular assignment.
 Please check with the faculty when in doubt. _Some preaching now:  Look back at your plan.
 Check in with your big goals.
 Cheating won't help you get there_.